giantswarm/docs/src/content/support/p1-process/index.md

 The Operations Engineer (OE) works with the Incident Coordinator to respond to the incident and is the one responsible for debugging and applying changes to a system.

-In case of Operations Engineers, we have different [Opsgenie teams](https://support.atlassian.com/opsgenie/docs/what-are-teams-in-opsgenie/) sliced by area that are oncall in a given day.
+In case of Operations Engineers, we have multiple [Opsgenie teams](https://support.atlassian.com/opsgenie/docs/what-are-teams-in-opsgenie/) oncall 24/7.

 ## P1 Incident Process